Houssey History, Family Crest & Coats of Arms

 Some of the Houssey family moved to Ireland, but this topic is not covered in this excerpt.

-Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.